Packing List

 Rice, wheat, potatoes, corn, and chicken are foods known to slow the effects of TD.

 As a rule, letting nature take its course is the preferred approach, abetted with plenty of fluid replacement: drink lots of pure water.
 In more severe dehydration cases, oral rehydration solutions (ORS) — incorporating potassium, sodium, & calcium supplementation — may be more effective.
-Pre-mixed, packaged ORS (just add water) can be obtained at shops selling hiking supplies; the solutions can even be mixed yourself, if you have the correct ingredients available.
+Pre-mixed, packaged ORS (just add water) can be obtained at shops selling hiking supplies; functional solutions can even be mixed yourself, if you have the correct ingredients available.
 It's important to understand that the prevention of dehydration is the most important consideration: in severe cases, dehydration can be life threatening, particularly in children.
 Agitation may be an early symptom; severe indications include listlessness and a weak pulse, and are causes for serious concern.

 infection treatment of choice